Dog CBC (Complete Blood Count) Explained

 How much does a dog CBC cost?

 A standalone CBC typically costs $50-$100.
 When combined with a chemistry panel (comprehensive bloodwork), expect $150-$300.
 Costs vary by location, clinic type, and whether it's run in-house or sent to an outside lab.
+See our complete dog bloodwork cost guide for more details.

 Can a CBC detect cancer in dogs?